Home Electricity Frequently Asked Questions

 Q: How long have you been in the energy business?

-For the customers looking for postpaid energy services, we got contracts with other magnificent companies like Frontier Utilities, Clearview Energy, Amigo Energy among others.
+For customers looking for postpaid energy services, we got contracts with other magnificent companies like Frontier Utilities.

 Q: My electricity was cut while I was away and now it’s too late to call customer service, what can I do?

 A: As explained 4 questions above, make a payment online or through our automated system using your phone, the electricity will be re-established in less than 2 hours, our systems will detect the payment and your power will be back on in no time.
 Remember to cover all charges and fees.